faridhimself/faridhimself/README.md

 ## 🏆 Summary

-- **Expertise in Data Analytics**: Skilled in Power BI, Tableau, and SQL with advanced proficiency (PL-300 certified).
+- **Expertise in Data Analytics**: Skilled in SQL, Tableau, and Power BI with advanced proficiency (PL-300 certified).
 - **Process Automation & Reporting**: Proven track record in automating workflows, developing dashboards, and enhancing reporting for better decision-making.
 - **Research-Oriented**: Pursuing a **PhD in Data Analytics** at the University of Győr, focusing on digital transformation and its impact on corporate performance.